Angomonas deanei: The endosymbiont and evolution

 Symbiotic bacteria in the trypanosomatid protozoa are descended from a β-proteobacterium.
 With A. deanei, the bacteria Ca. "Kinetoplastibacterium crithidii" have co-evolved in a mutualistic relationship characterised by intense metabolic exchanges.
 The endosymbiont contains enzymes and metabolic precursors that complete essential biosynthetic pathways of the host protozoan, such as those in the urea cycle and the production of haemin and polyamine.

 The symbiotic bacterium belongs to β-proteobacterium family Alcaligenaceae.
 Based on the 16S rRNA gene sequences, it is known that it originated from a common ancestor with the one in Strigomonas culicis.
 The two groups are assumed to enter two different host protozoans to evolve into different species.
 Hence the scientific name (Candidatus) Kinetoplastibacterium crithidii was given to the bacterium.
 Although it was initially proposed that the bacterium evolved from a common ancestor with members of Bordetella, however, detailed phylogenomic analysis revealed that it is more closely related to members of the genus Taylorella.
-Re-analysis by GTDB finds the genus sister to Proftella, a symbiont of Diaphorina citri.
+Re-analysis by GTDB finds the genus sister to Profftella, a symbiont of Diaphorina citri.